Symplectic Generative Networks (SGNs): A Hamiltonian Framework for Invertible Deep Generative Modeling: Theoretical Comparison with Existing Generative Models

 Furthermore, due to the symplectic property of the integrator, we have

 which means that there is no need to compute any additional Jacobian determinants.

-Thus, we conclude that the overall computational cost for SGNs is \( \mathcal{O}(T \cdot d) \), which is independent of any expensive Jacobian computations.
+Thus, we conclude that the overall computational cost for SGNs is \( \mathcal{O}(T \cdot C_{\nabla H}(2d)) \), which depends on the cost of gradient evaluation but is independent of any expensive Jacobian determinant computations required by standard NFs.
 Comparing both approaches, the computational advantage of SGNs is established. \end{proof}

 \begin{proposition}[Memory Complexity] The memory complexity during backpropagation for SGNs is \( \mathcal{O}(T+d) \) (by leveraging reversibility), compared to \( \mathcal{O}(K\cdot d) \) for normalizing flows. \end{proposition}